Kayak underneath the Ponte Vecchio in Florence

 Discovering the Historic Centre of Florence from an Unusual Perspective

 Name: Kayak underneath the Ponte Vecchio in Florence

 Location: Ponte Vecchio – Florence

 Length and duration: 3 km – Approximately 1.5 hours (time to be agreed upon according to the season)

-Price: For 2 people = 50 € per person, for 3 to 4 people = 35€ per person (for individual tours, please contact us at email@example.com).
+Price: For 2 people = 50 € per person, more than 3 people = 35€ per person (for individual tours, please contact us at firstname.lastname@example.org).

 Level: Suitable for beginners and non beginners